-Freezing a Zoom video is easy when using a computer and mobile phone.
+Freezing a Zoom video is easy when using a computer or mobile phone.

-If you are using a computer, freeze a Zoom video by launching Zoom and signing in, then navigate to the “Settings” section.
-Go to the “Background and filter” section and tap on the “Virtual Background” and if you wish to change the background of your video, do so.
+If you use a computer, freeze a Zoom video by launching Zoom and signing in, then navigate to the “Settings” section.
+Go to the “Background and filter” section and tap on the “Virtual Background,” and if you wish to change the background of your video, do so.
 The “virtual background” lets you freeze your Zoom video, as illustrated in the guide.

 The freeze feature on Zoom has made it easy to take a break without disturbing other members.
 This guide has explained how helpful freezing a Zoom video is and how you can freeze a Zoom video on your phone and computer.
 Let’s get started!

 Why Is It Important to Freeze a Zoom Video?

 Have you ever realized how easy it is for others to attend Zoom meetings from beaches?

 If you have seen that, I am sure you have wondered how they managed to do that.
 The trick they use is freezing a Zoom video and appearing like they are active while they are not.

 You may be bored or want to do something else while on a Zoom video.
 You don’t have to worry about disturbing other team members because you can freeze the video and record it for later.